SAM-SPL 64 - Sample Splitter

 - Apply various modifications to the sample (like cropping, normalizing, etc...)

 - Import a sample either from the filesystem or by sampling an input (built-in sampler)

 - Export the sample

 Loading a sampleThe plugin requires a sound/sample in order to play it.
-At this moment the plugin supports WAV and AIFF formats (this may be expanded in the future depending on feedback).
+At this moment the plugin supports WAV, AIFF, MP3, Flag and Ogg Vorbis formats.
 There are multiple ways to load a sample: